Losant/losant-docs/docs/organizations/audit-logs.md

+---
+description: Learn about viewing the audit log for a Losant Organization.
+---

 # Audit Logs

 Enterprise organizations have access to audit logs, detailing the creation, modification and deletion of Losant resources by your organization's team members.
 This allows administrators to view a trail of edits made to any resource owned by that organization.